top of page

 When a driver has to give up their driving licence, it is one of the most difficult times of their life.
 It often means a loss of independence and self-identity which can lead to depression and physical illness.
 Indeed, it can even shorten life expectancy.

-On the other hand, dementia not only affects our short-term memory but can also affect our ability to make quick decisions, our spatial awareness and our concentration, to a degree where it becomes unsafe to carry on driving.
+Dementia not only affects our short-term memory but can also affect our ability to make quick decisions, our ability to multi task, our spatial awareness and our concentration, and it will eventually become unsafe to carry on driving.

-So, anyone who has a role in deciding when a driver should stop driving has to not just look at whether the driving is perfect or not but balance the pos and cons of giving up.
+So, anyone who has a role in deciding when a driver should stop driving has to strike the most appropriate balance between the risk of driving and the detrimental affects of stopping.

-When you look at the guidance that is issued by the DVLA and know about how they deal with dementia you can see they recognise that a balance needs striking.
+When you look at the guidance that is issued by the DVLA in the UK, and understand their approach, you can clearly see that they recognise that a balance needs striking.

 So, what needs to happen after a diagnosis of dementia?